infor-design/enterprise-wc/src/components/ids-axis-chart/README.md

 - `shortName` {string} The short name of the legend text.
 - `abbrName` {string} A very short name of the legend text (one or two characters).
 - `color` {string} The color of this axis group.
 This can be either a hex value for example `#FF0000` or a color name like `red` or an ids variable like `var(--ids-color-palette-azure-20)`.
+- `tooltip` {string} The custom tooltip string (as static text).
+See the tooltip section for more information.

 ## Settings